stratasan/engineering/docs/development_process.md

 ## Estimation

 We apply Jira story point estimations based on effort/difficulty/complexity.
-We use a fibonacci scale for assigning estimations, .25, .5, 1, 2, 3, 5, 8, 13.
+We use a fibonacci scale for assigning estimations 1, 2, 3, 5, 8, 13.

 ## Changes to Estimates

 - During the initial estimate, if we uncover new things that _significantly_ expand the scope of the original issue, we will split it into multiple issues (maybe convert the original issue to an epic) and those new issues get estimates.
-- If an issue has already been estimated and work has begun on it, we generally do not modify the issue unless it becomes apparent that the work will be considerably more complex (going from a 0.5 to a 3, for example).
+- If an issue has already been estimated and work has begun on it, we generally do not modify the issue unless it becomes apparent that the work will be considerably more complex (going from a 1 to a 3, for example).
 If this occurs, communication with the product manager is required.

 #### Note: This section needs to be reworked/discussed